bottledlactose/dungoid/README.md

 ### Development

 To set up the bot from your local working environment you can use the `npm run dev` command to start up Nodemon, a tool that automatically reloads your program on code changes.

+### Scripts

+The repository comes with some build-in scripts to make things easier.
+These scripts can be run from NPM:

+- `npm run dev` - Starts up Nodemon, enabling automatic application reloads on file save
+- `npm run deploy` - Deploys all commands in `commands` to all guilds the application is in

+## Project Structure

+The project structure of Dungoid is fairly simple:

+- `commands` - Contains all command-specific files, e.g. `/invite` has a file called `invite.js`
+- `modules` - Contains small modules of re-usable code, e.g. `embed.js` is named `embedModule` in-code
+- `scripts` - Contains scripts that automate some tasks, e.g. `deploy.js` which is called by `npm run deploy` to update application commands

+You will notice there is both a `index.js` and `bot.js` file.
+This is because Dungoid uses interal sharding to future-proof itself for more users. `bot.js` contains the actual bot while `index.js` contains the sharding management.